-Assured Tasking Order creation
+Assured Tasking Order Creation

-last updated: March 18, 2024
+last updated: October 24, 2024

-Request Imaging Windows
+Searching For Imaging Windows

 curl --request POST \

---url https://api.planet.com/tasking/v2/imaging-windows/ \
+--url 'https://api.planet.com/tasking/v2/imaging-windows/search/' \

 --header 'authorization: api-key <YOUR_API_KEY>' \